OpenJelly/Brand/README.md

 ![OpenJelly Logo](https://raw.githubusercontent.com/OpenJelly/Brand/main/Logo/oj-logo-333.svg)

 ### Acknowledgment:
 This project was made possible through the help of the Gitcoin community and [#GG20 campaign](https://explorer.gitcoin.co/#/round/42161/27/51).
 Thank you, Web3 community!

+### Support OpenJelly

+Join us in supporting the OpenJelly initiative, brought to you by the dedicated team behind Jellycuts.com.
+Show your support by becoming a subscriber today: [Subscribe Now](https://openjelly.link/support-basic)

+---

 ### Introduction:
 This document serves as the primary brand guidelines for OpenJelly.